facebook/react-native-website/docs/native-modules-ios.md

 };
 ```

 A native module is supposed to invoke its callback only once.
 It can, however, store the callback and invoke it later.
-It's okay to store the callback and invoke it later.
 This pattern is often used to wrap iOS APIs that require delegates— see [`RCTAlertManager`](https://github.com/facebook/react-native/blob/3a11f0536ea65b87dc0f006665f16a87cfa14b5e/React/CoreModules/RCTAlertManager.mm) for an example.
 If the callback is never invoked, some memory is leaked.

 There are two approaches to error handling with callbacks.
 The first is to follow Node’s convention and treat the first argument passed to the callback array as an error object.